Master of Fine Arts (Sculpture)

 Related Programs

-Students interested in the Master of Fine Arts (Sculpture) may also wish to explore other related programs at Fort Hays State University.
-These options can expand technical expertise, professional opportunities, and creative horizons:
+Students interested in the Master of Fine Arts (Sculpture) may also wish to explore related programs at Fort Hays State University.
+These options offer opportunities to expand technical skills, broaden creative perspectives, and enhance professional development.

 - Master of Fine Arts (Drawing-Painting)